-Special Needs Travel to Florida: Top Attractions & Things to Do
+Special Needs Travel to Florida: Attractions, Things to Do

 By Hilda Mitrani

-When visiting some of Florida’s hidden treasures, a few extra considerations can assure a memorable trip for the entire family.
-Here are just a few Florida attractions for special needs families.
+Here are just a few Florida attractions and activities for special needs families.

-Shelling at Sanibel and Captiva Islands are considered among the top worldwide spots for shelling due to the tremendous variety and the immense quantity of shells that wash ashore.
+Sanibel Island and Captiva Island are considered among the top spots worldwide for shelling, with a tremendous variety and immense quantity of shells that wash ashore.
 And that’s just one part of its allure.
 On these barrier islands, dolphin water cruises, some of which are staffed by Sanibel-Captiva Conservation Foundation docents, are a popular way to view the animals in their natural playground.

 Dolphins abound in Florida’s warm waters and plentiful reefs, so you can see them swimming around the peninsula, from Destin’s Southern Star Dolphin Cruises in Northwest Florida to St. Augustine’s Eco Tours on the Atlantic.